cloudentity-public/ce-dev-sample-login-spa/docs/oidc-authentication-app-in-react.md

 ```
 Now we add some very basic content to the `Login` and `Profile` components.

-Create a file named `Login.js` with below contents:
+Create a file named `Login.js` with the following contents:

 ```js
 const Login = () => {